theafolayan/listmonk-laravel/README.md

 - `getLists()`
 - `createList(array $data)`

-Usage
+## Contributing

+Contributions are welcome!
+To contribute:

+- Fork the repository.
+- Create a feature branch.
+- Submit a pull request.

 ## License

-This package is open-sourced software licensed under the MIT license.
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/license/mit).